SIMEXP/niak/niak_installation.md

 Note that Macs often have tcsh terminal by default, the first line with `bash` forces your terminal to be in bash mode.

 Note that one could access the octave gui by installing xquart on its mac, we do not officially support this feature but you can have a look [here](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) for a procedure.
-We recommend the use of Jupyter notebooks (see below) for a full featured user interface experience of NIAK.

 ### Windows